Skip to main content

 npm run devStart development server

-npm startRun production build
+npm startRun production bundle

 npm testRun tests (if configured)